rrifafauzikomara/rrifafauzikomara/README.md

 <h1 align='center'>Assalamualaikum! 👋</h1>

 Hai, I'm Rifa, a Mobile Developer which focuses on Flutter 💙 and Kotlin 💚.
 Currently working as a Mobile Programmer Specialist at Sinarmas MSIG Life.
-I have experienced with Android App Development using Kotlin and get [Google Certified Associate Android Developer](https://www.credential.net/ad01ed34-0da3-40aa-b84d-3dadbdc8a6fe#gs.adehgc).
-I also have experience in Flutter and often share my experiences about Flutter technology in several communities and campuses.
+I have experienced in Android Development using Kotlin and get [Google Certified Associate Android Developer](https://www.credential.net/ad01ed34-0da3-40aa-b84d-3dadbdc8a6fe#gs.adehgc).
+I also have experienced in Flutter and often share my experiences about Flutter technology in several communities and campuses.

-Apart from that, I also Ex-Lead at [Google DSC](https://developers.google.com/community/dsc), Co-Organizer at [Flutter Jakarta](https://www.meetup.com/Flutter-Jakarta/), and Instructor at [AEJ Jakarta](https://www.instagram.com/aej.id/?hl=id).
-I love playing badminton, games, hiking, travelling, coffee, and sharing.
+Apart from that, I also Ex-Lead at [Google DSC Indonesia](https://developers.google.com/community/dsc), Instructor at [AEJ Community](https://www.instagram.com/aej.id/?hl=id), Co-Organizer at Flutter Indonesia Community and [Flutter Jakarta Community](https://www.meetup.com/Flutter-Jakarta/)

 <p align='center'>
 <a href="https://twitter.com/rifa_komara">